lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-Now that I’ve read it and it’s a strident political pro-Tom Pained tract, which implies that the king should be abolished....
+Now that I’ve read it and it’s a strident political pro-Tom Paine tract, which implies that the king should be abolished....
 Why did the Home Office have a copy???
 It’s from 1792, potentially a very tense year.

 It opens incredibly belligerently: “YOU who are of the lowest class of beings who can be called MEN; to you I address myself; to you who are the scum of the earth, and unworthy the notice of gentlemen.”
 But this is immediately shown to be satire in the second sentence, which describes some of the ‘crimes’ of the ‘Modern Reformers’: “many of you have had the audacity to read books of your own choosing, without being capable of judging which were fit, and which unfit for your perusal”.